Police launch investigation following Russell Brand sexual assault allegations

 Comedian Russell Brand accused of rape and sexual assault

-Police have launched an investigation into comedian Russell Brand following a number of sexual assault allegations made against him following an explosive documentary.
+Police have launched an investigation into sexual assault allegations made against Russell Brand following an explosive Channel 4 documentary.

-The Metropolitan Police confirmed on Monday that it is launching an investigation after it “received a number of allegations of sexual offences” committed in London as well as elsewhere in the UK.
+On Monday, the force said they have since received a “number of allegations of sexual offences in London” as well as elsewhere in the country.

-This follows a joint investigation by The Times, The Sunday Times, and Channel 4 Dispatches, which highlighted the stories of four women — including one who was 16 years old at the time — who allege Brand either raped or sexually assaulted them between 2006 and 2013.
+It follows a joint investigation by The Times, The Sunday Times, and Channel 4’s Dispatches, which highlighted the stories of four women – including one who was 16 years old at the time – who allege Brand either raped or sexually assaulted them between 2006 and 2013.

 Brand has vehemently denied all allegations, insisting that his prior relationships have always been consensual.